All Episodes

 We're cutting off the funding for the troops.

-They've got to get another march.
+They've got to get out of their march.

 Here's Carl Levin yesterday.